mortezamashhadi/APEX-Captcha/README.md

-# APEX Captcha
+#orclapex Captcha

-This plugin generate an image that display a math operation between two numbers using Java  code so the advantage of this plugin is that you don’t need any web service or Internet .
+This item plug-in generate an image that display a math operation between two numbers using Java  code so the advantage of this plug-in is that you don’t need any web service or Internet .
  <br />
-Unfortunately this version doesn’t work in Oracle Database 12C that I hope that problem will be resolved in future versions of this plugin.
+Unfortunately this version doesn’t work in Oracle Database 12C that I hope that problem will be resolved in future versions of this plug-in.

 ## DEMO ##